 It’s President’s Day across the United States, including Puerto Rico, a day to remember great heroes of democracy and human rights like George Washington and Abraham Lincoln.
 But in Puerto Rico the celebration of President’s Day has a special meaning.

 For over 500 years Puerto Rico has been a colony.
 It was occupied by Spain first, and has belonged to the United States since 1898.
 It is the oldest colony in the world.
-In two years our nation will celebrate a full century of U.S. citizenship in Puerto Rico.
+In 2017 our nation celebrated a full century of U.S. citizenship in Puerto Rico.
 Even though the patriotic citizens of Puerto Rico are patient, aspirations for resolution of the territory’s political status have been growing stronger for decades.

-Millions of U.S. citizens look to our President as the Chief Executive of a co-equal branch of our national government who has acted to define Puerto Rico’s political status options truthfully and in a legally valid manner.
-For most citizens in Puerto Rico, the willingness of Presidents in the modern era to be forthright about freedom and democracy for Puerto Rico reflects a special bond with the President as the Commander in Chief tens of thousands of citizens from Puerto Rico have served in every war for a century.
+Millions of U.S. citizens look to our president as the chief executive of a co-equal branch of our national government.
+While Congress has the power to make decisions for U.S. territories, the president also has a responsibility to define Puerto Rico’s political status options truthfully and in a legally valid manner.
+The President of the United States is the Commander in Chief whom tens of thousands of citizens from Puerto Rico have served in every war for more than a century.

 We know that Congress has the express power to define territorial status, and that Congress has been the steward of our well-being and development.
 But we also know that Congress has defaulted on the promise of government by consent leading to equal rights and duties of citizenship, and the Federal Courts have created more ambiguity than clarity in the fundamental constitutional rights of citizenship in the territory.